Two more deaths recorded in Lincoln

-There were two more coronavirus deaths recorded in the latest five-day period in Lincoln.
+There were two more coronavirus deaths recorded in the latest 24-hour period in Lincoln.

-The dashboard shows 260 people had died in the area by April 19 (Tuesday) – up from 258 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 262 people had died in the area by April 21 (Thursday) – up from 260 on Wednesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Lincoln.